This 2019 US review subject was caloric restriction (CR) without malnutrition:

 Short- and long-term CRs produce significant changes in different tissues and across species, in some animal models even with sex-specific effects.
 Early CR onset may cause a different and even an opposite effect on physiological outcomes in animal models such as body weight.”

-Charts usually don’t have two different values plotted on the same axis.
-There wasn’t evidence that equated survival with methylation drift per the above graphic.
+1. Charts usually don’t have two different values plotted on the same axis.
+The review didn’t present evidence to equate survival (left axis) with methylation drift (right axis) per the above graphic.
 Methylation drift should point in the opposite direction of survival, if anything.

-No mention was made of the epigenetic clock method of measuring age acceleration, although recent diet studies have used it.
+2. No mention was made of the epigenetic clock method of measuring age acceleration, although it’s been available since 2013 and recent diet studies have used it.
 The sole citation of an age acceleration study was from 2001, which was unacceptable for a review published in 2019.

 An example of such a mechanism was demonstrated in a 2007 rodent study Reduced Oxidant Stress and Extended Lifespan in Mice Exposed to a Low Glycotoxin Diet which compared two 40%-calorie-restricted diets.

 The calories and composition of both diets were identical.
 However, advanced glycation end product (AGE) levels were doubled in standard chow because heating temperatures were “sufficiently high to inadvertently cause standard mouse chow to be rich in oxidant AGEs.”

 The study found that a diet with lower chow heating temperatures increased lifespan and health span irrespective of caloric restriction!

 - The low-AGE calorie-restricted diet group lived an average of 15% longer (>20 human equivalent years) than the CR group.